Citrus Fruits from Dominica

 Tangerines (Mandarins)

-Tangerines, also known as mandarins, are grown in mid-altitude areas, offering a sweet and easy-to-peel citrus variety.
+Tangerines, or mandarins, are grown in mid-altitude areas, offering a sweet and easy-to-peel citrus variety.
 The most popular types include:

-• Dancy Tangerine – A deep orange, seedless variety with a sweet and tangy flavor.
+- Dancy Tangerine – A deep orange, seedless variety with a sweet and tangy flavour.

-Tangerines are widely consumed in Dominica and are a favorite among local farmers’ markets.
+Tangerines are widely consumed in Dominica and are a favourite among local farmers’ markets.

 Culinary and Cultural Significance